Cog-Creators/Red-DiscordBot/docs/host-list.rst

 ------------------------------------

 | One can host Red in a VPS running Linux or Windows.
 Using a Linux VPS is the
-  recommened option.
+  recommended option.
 Dedicated servers also work but are overpowered and cost ineffective unless one plans to run a very large bot or use their server for more than than just hosting Red.
 After setup, Red can be moved to a different server for hosting with a backup/restore process.
 More information and guidance